Danielfg5/CPR-Project-ABB-IRB-120/readme.txt

 	V0.0 : initial version.
 Joints individually controlled by PID controllers from libraries.
 	V0.1 : joint_1 now controlled with custom P controller my_pid_controller1.
 Added my_pid_controller1 package.
+	V0.2 : modified my_pid_controller1 to control joint_1 and joint_2 simultaneously (2 independent P controllers in one controller plugin),
+	       just to test how to control multiple joints with one controller plugin.
+	V0.3 : extended my_pid_controller1 to PID.
+Every joint is now controlled by an instance of my_pid_controller1.

 Notes: